Chicken Panang Curry

 Frequently Asked Questions

-How to make Panang curry in a slow cooker?
+How do I make chicken panang curry in a slow cooker?

 Add coconut milk and cook on low for another hour.
 Serve hot.